foo15/Omegle-Bot/README.md

 # Omegle-Bot
-an omegle bot written in C#, WPF
+an omegle bot written in C#, WPF and JavaScript